READY TO TAKE YOUR OWN PERSONALIZED CLARK JOURNEY?

 Russell E. Train Fellowships: Support proven and potential leaders from select World Wildlife Federation priority places to pursue master’s or doctoral degrees in conservation-related fields.
 Applicants may be at any point in their academic program (applied, accepted or currently enrolled) and may study anywhere in the world.
 Fellowships cover up to $30,000 per year for a maximum of two years.
 After completing their degree, applicants must return to their home country to work in conservation.
 Eligible countries include Belize, Botswana, Cambodia, Democratic Republic of Congo, Guatemala, Honduras, Myanmar, Namibia and Zambia.

 Vietnam Education Foundation (VEF) Fellowship Program: Funded by the U.S. government, the Vietnam Education Foundation Fellowship Program brings Vietnamese nationals to the United States for graduate degree programs in the sciences, technology, engineering, mathematics and medicine (including public health and health sciences).

 Please note that deposits paid online are processed quickly; frequently, delays occur with mailed payments.
 If you plan to mail your payment, please send it with enough time to arrive at our office before the deadline.

 To pay online by electronic check (ACH) or credit card (Visa, MasterCard, Discover, or American Express):

 A U.S. bank account is required to pay by ACH; there is no service fee to pay by ACH.
 Please note a 2.75% service fee is charged for payment made by credit card.

 Select the "make payment/deposit/cash card" link on the top menu bar.

-Select "NEW ADMIT Graduate Tuition Deposit."
+Select "New Full-Time Graduate Deposit."

 Follow the remaining on-screen instructions to submit your payment.